osixia/container-baseimage/README.md

 #### Dockerfile

 In the Dockerfile we are going to:
-  - Install nginx from apt-get.
+  - Download nginx from apt-get.
   - Add the service directory to the image.
   - Install service and clean up.
   - Add the environment directory to the image.